stereobooster/stereobooster.github.io/_posts/2016-09-12-note-on-typed-and-functional-javascript.md

 ### Dynamic type system plus immutable data structures: Clojure

-Firs of all there is [ClojureScript](http://clojurescript.org/) which will transpile Clojure (with some restrictions) to JS.
+First of all there is [ClojureScript](http://clojurescript.org/) which will transpile Clojure (with some restrictions) to JS.

 Or you can use ES6 together with immutable [(functional) data structure](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf), for example [mori](https://github.com/swannodette/mori) (which come from ClojureScript) or [Immutable.js](https://facebook.github.io/immutable-js/).

-Side note: using ES6 with immutable data structures is not the same as using ClojureScript, it is some kind of equivalent.
+Side note: using ES6 with immutable data structures is not the same thing as using ClojureScript, it is some kind of equivalent.

 ## Static type system: JavaScript with types